 Do not pass go.

 Has your water heater left you up a creek?
-Having your water heater inspected by an expert, like the professionals at Mr. Rooter, can help prevent a serious situation from happening.
-Rainbow Restoration ® can help with tips to prevent water damage to your home, and offers professional cleanup services for when life leaves you navigating the rapids.
+Having your water heater inspected by an expert can help prevent a serious situation from happening.
+Rainbow Restoration® can help with tips to prevent water damage to your home and offers professional cleanup services for when life leaves you navigating the rapids.
 Contact us for your free water damage mitigation estimate today.